mendix/docs/content/appstore/app-services/3d-viewer.md

 ### 4.2 Constants {#constants}

-The **Endpoint** constant with the default value **visualization** is used to restrict the value of the **Endpoint** parameter used in the **Viewer3D/USE_ME/VisServerAction** Java action.
+For Studio Pro 8 versions below xxx, the **HTTPEndpoint** constant with the default value **visualization** is used to restrict the value of the **Endpoint** parameter used in the **Viewer3D/USE_ME/VisServerAction** Java action.

+For Studio Pro 8 versions xxx and above, **HTTPEndpoint** is renamed **Endpoint**, and you do not need to configure this constant.

 The **ModelSourceType** constant with the value **Mendix** is used to signify the model source.
 You can use this constant to restrict the value of the **Data source** parameter in the **Uploader** widget, the **Model source type** parameter in the **Viewer** widget, or the value of the **Source** attribute in the **ModelDocument** entity.

 The **LicenseToken** constant provides a valid license token for an app that uses this app service.
-As 3D Viewer is a commercial product, no matter your app is deployed in the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy), your own environment, or locally in Studio Pro, you need to have a valid license token and configure it correctly.
+As 3D Viewer is a commercial product, you need to have a valid license token and configure it correctly.
 For details on how to get and configure a license token, see the [Obtaining a License Token](#obtain-license-token) section and [Configuring the License Token](#configure-license-token) section.

 ### 4.3 Microflow {#microflow}